Xero | de zwaans accounting and tax

 Lesser-Known Deductions to Consider

-• Home Office Expenses: If you run your business from home, you may be able to claim deductions for a portion of your home office expenses, including electricity, internet, phone costs, and even mortgage interest or rent.
-The key is to keep accurate records and only claim the portion of expenses that relate to your business use.
+Home Office Expenses If you run your business from home, you may be able to claim a portion of your expenses such as electricity, internet, phone, and even rent or mortgage interest.
+Accurate records and proper apportionment based on business use are essential.

-• Prepaid Expenses: Small businesses can claim a deduction for certain prepaid expenses, such as insurance premiums, rent, and subscriptions, as long as the payment covers a period of 12 months or less.
-This can be a useful strategy to bring forward deductions and reduce your taxable income in the current financial year.
+Prepaid Expenses Small businesses can deduct certain prepaid expenses (like insurance, rent, or subscriptions) if the payment covers a period of 12 months or less.
+This can help bring forward deductions into the current financial year.

-These are just a few examples of the many deductions that small businesses can claim.
-The key to maximising your deductions is to keep detailed records, stay informed about the rules, and seek professional advice when needed.
+These are just a few of the lesser-known but valuable deductions available to small businesses.
+The key is keeping good records, understanding the rules, and seeking professional advice.

-Navigating the complexities of the Australian tax system can be overwhelming, especially for small business owners who are already juggling multiple responsibilities.
+Navigating the complexities of the Australian tax system can be challenging, especially when you’re already managing a busy business.
+That’s where de Zwaans can help.

 Tags :